VishChaudhary/CUDA-MatMul-Vector-Addition/README.md

-# CUDA-Vector-Addition
+# CUDA-MatMul-Vector-Addition
-Adding vectors in parallel using CUDA
+Multiplying matricies and adding vectors in parallel using CUDA